percona/percona-server/doc/source/tokudb/toku_backup.rst

   $ chown -R mysql:mysql /var/lib/mysql

-If you have changed default *TokuDB* data directory (:variable:`tokudb_data_dir`) or *TokuDB* log directory (:variable:`tokudb_log_dir`) or both of them, you will see separate folders for each setting in backup directory after taking backup.
+If you have changed default *TokuDB* data directory (:ref:`tokudb_data_dir`) or *TokuDB* log directory (:ref:`tokudb_log_dir`) or both of them, you will see separate folders for each setting in backup directory after taking backup.
 You'll need to restore each folder separately:

 .. code-block:: bash